These are some of the best movies about Japan to watch to help understand the country before visiting or just for general viewing.

 Ok, Black Rain (directed by Ridley Scott) may be a hit-and-miss movie for some people out there but I loved the setting of Osaka in this movie.
 It has become a cult classic movie about Japan although, upon its initial release, it had mixed reviews.

-The first 15 minutes or so starts in New York City and the rest is set in Osaka, Japan, which is one of my favourite cities in the country.
+The first 15 minutes or so starts in New York City and the rest is set in Osaka, which is one of my favourite cities in Japan.

 It’s about a New York cop (Michael Douglas) who has to transport a Yakuza gangster from the city back to Osaka.
 But things go wrong on arrival there and the gangster escapes and he must team up with a local Japanese detective (Ken Takakura)to track him down.